The conjectural connections between automorphic representations and Galois representations: -groups and local definitions.

 If $K$ is an extension of $\Qbar$ and $\rho$ is a group homomorphism $\Gamma_k\to\LG(K)$, then we say that $\rho$ is \emph{admissible} if the map $\Gamma_k\to\Gamma_k$ induced by $\rho$ and the surjection $\LG(K)\to\Gamma_k$ is the identity.
 We say two admissible $\rho$s are \emph{equivalent} if they differ by conjugation by an element of $\Gdual(K)$.

-We remark that readers for whom even the choice of $k^{\sep}$ is distasteful (I'm looking at you, Brian) can avoid making this choice all together by interpreting $\Gdual(K)$ as a scheme of groups over $\Spec(k)$ and then interpreting equivalence classes of admissible $\rho$s as above as elements of $H^1(\Spec(k),\Gdual(K))$.
+We remark that readers for whom even the choice of $k^{\sep}$ is distasteful can avoid making this choice all together by interpreting $\Gdual(K)$ as a scheme of groups over $\Spec(k)$ and then interpreting equivalence classes of admissible $\rho$s as above as elements of $H^1(\Spec(k),\Gdual(K))$.

 We fix once and for all an embedding $\Qbar\to\C$.
 Later on, when talking about Galois representations, we shall fix a prime number~$p$ and an embedding $\Qbar\to\Qpbar$.
 This will enable us to talk about the groups $\LG(\C)$ and $\LG(\Qpbar)$.